droyed/prelabel/README.md

 Test images located at `assets/images_YOLO` are from the [COCO val2017 dataset](https://cocodataset.org/) (Lin et al., 2015), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for setup instructions, how to add support for new labeling types, and the pull request process.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.